Update - Cambridge Bicycle

 • Currently out of stock everywhere…

 • All City: in general, appreciate All City vibes / aesthetics, but not sure there’s a frame that is quite right for me.
 A bit heavy?
+Also: concerns about AC being discontinued?
 Frames I have considered:

 • Space Horse: